yash-dani/yash-dani/README.md

 # Hey, this is Yash 👋

 Excited you found my corner of the internet!
 I'm a software engineering student at uWaterloo who's constantly making things.
-I'm currently focusing on machine learning models and web apps.

 ## 🔭 Current Work
   * Building AI for doctors on the NLP team @ [conversationHEALTH](https://www.conversationhealth.com/) 👩‍⚕️